gigmania/gweetux/README.md

 ```

 ### Running gweetux locally
-* When the npm install process is complete, enter the following command in to run the app.
+* When the npm install process is complete, enter the following command in the terminal to run the app.

 ```
 $ npm start